TonyWangX/TonyWangX.github.io/_sources/index.rst.txt

        New slides have been uploaded:

-       1. Interspeech 2020 presentation for Cyclic-noise NSF: `PPT <https://www.dropbox.com/sh/gf3zp00qvdp3row/AAAMoAEj77_oy4FmG0rkCTWwa/web/2020-interspech.pptx?raw=1>`_ and `PDF slides <https://www.dropbox.com/sh/gf3zp00qvdp3row/AAD0BZlZh4TexeLs3VQVY0kJa/web/2020-interspech.pdf?raw=1>`_
+       1. Interspeech 2020 presentation for Cyclic-noise NSF: :ref:`label-slide-conf-landing`

-       2. Odyssey tutorial presentation: `PDF <https://www.dropbox.com/sh/gf3zp00qvdp3row/AABFY0RiorILzSuX1YuQXyA7a/web/Odyssesy2020_Tutorial_TTS_XINWANG.pdf?raw=1>`_ and `PPT slides <https://www.dropbox.com/sh/gf3zp00qvdp3row/AABn3DyzRuZeBJwEGPV1ouFSa/web/Odyssesy2020_Tutorial_TTS_XINWANG.pptx?raw=1>`_
+       2. Odyssey tutorial presentation: :ref:`label-slide-conf-landing`

 *2020.08.30*